Skip to content

 Limits use a token bucket model:

-• Each subaccount (and on WebSocket, each IP) has a bucket of tokens
+• Each subaccount and IP has a bucket of tokens

 • Each request consumes tokens based on the action